Best practices for cost optimization

 This article covers best practices supporting principles of cost optimization, organized by principle.

-Delta Lake comes with many performance improvements that can significantly speed up a workload (compared to using Parquet, ORC, and JSON).
+To get the most out of the Databricks Data Intelligence Platform, you must use Delta Lake as your storage framework.
+It helps build simpler and more reliable ETL pipelines, and comes with many performance enhancements that can significantly speed up workloads compared to using Parquet, ORC, and JSON.
 See Optimization recommendations on Databricks.
-If the workload also runs on a job cluster, this directly leads to a shorter runtime of the cluster and lower costs.
+If the workload is also running on a job compute, this directly translates into shorter uptime of compute resources leading to lower costs.

 Use SQL warehouse for SQL workloads